Lamb waves: Higher-order modes

-Lamb waves with cylindrical symmetry; plate waves from point sources
+Cylindrical symmetry; plate waves from point sources

 While Lamb's analysis assumed a straight wavefront, it has been shown that the same characteristic equations apply to cylindrical plate waves (i.e. waves propagating outwards from a line source, the line lying perpendicular to the plate).
 The difference is that whereas the "carrier" for the straight wavefront is a sinusoid, the "carrier" for the axisymmetric wave is a Bessel function.
 The Bessel function takes care of the singularity at the source, then converges towards sinusoidal behavior at great distances.

 These cylindrical waves are the eigenfunctions from which the plate's response to point disturbances can be composed.
 Thus a plate's response to a point disturbance can be expressed as a combination of Lamb waves, plus evanescent terms in the near field.
 The overall result can be loosely visualized as a pattern of circular wavefronts, like ripples from a stone dropped into a pond but changing more profoundly in form as they progress outwards.
 Lamb wave theory relates only to motion in the (r,z) direction; transverse motion is a different topic.

 Guided Lamb waves

 This phrase is quite often encountered in non-destructive testing.
-"Guided Lamb Waves" can be defined as Lamb-like waves that are guided by the finite dimensions of real test objects.
+Guided Lamb waves can be defined as Lamb-like waves that are guided by the finite dimensions of real test objects.
 To add the prefix "guided" to the phrase "Lamb wave" is thus to recognize that Lamb's infinite plate is, in reality, nowhere to be found.

 In reality we deal with finite plates, or plates wrapped into cylindrical pipes or vessels, or plates cut into thin strips, etc. Lamb wave theory often gives a very good account of much of the wave behavior of such structures.
 It will not give a perfect account, and that is why the phrase "Guided Lamb Waves" is more practically relevant than "Lamb Waves".
 One question is how the velocities and mode shapes of the Lamb-like waves will be influenced by the real geometry of the part.
 For example, the velocity of a Lamb-like wave in a thin cylinder will depend slightly on the radius of the cylinder and on whether the wave is traveling along the axis or round the circumference.
 Another question is what completely different acoustical behaviors and wave modes may be present in the real geometry of the part.
 For example, a cylindrical pipe has flexural modes associated with bodily movement of the whole pipe, quite different from the Lamb-like flexural mode of the pipe wall.